 I always loved Celtic culture and traditions yet I never knew that some of them originated in Wales!

 On our trip we explored Isle of Anglesey.
 It is the largest island in England and Wales.
 It has fascinating history, going back to prehistoric time with remains of Megalithic burial chambers and standing stones indicate late Neolithic and early Bronze Age habitation.

 At the time of the Roman occupation of Wales (first century AD), Anglesey was one of the last strongholds of the Celts and their druidic priests.
 The Romans decided that it was vital to invade Anglesey and destroy the Druids, who were maintaining native resistance against the Romans.

 The Romans eventually won the battle, subdued and killed Druid priests and cut down their groves of sacred oaks.

 Wales is beautiful country with ridged coastline and picturesque mountains and my family would definitely go back to explore more of its amazing nature and historic sites.
 Particularly the region of Snowdonia! https://snowdoniatourism.co.uk/

 The region is famous tourist destinations with mountain, lakes, waterfalls where you can climb, hike, fish or explore it by taking a steam train!
 And that sounds like an amazing family adventure!
-Since our trip was rather a short one we didn’t have time to go on train as it takes a good part of a day, but definitely something we are looking forward to experiencing.
+Since our trip was rather a short one we didn’t have time to go on a train as it takes a good part of the day, but definitely something we are looking forward to experiencing.

 Excellent source for everything Wales is https://www.visitwales.com/